Ctross/Ctross.github.io/anthropology/index.md

 [2][2] <strong>Ross, C.T. </strong>Land-use change, environmental service payments, and non-financial incentives: A case study in Costa Rica.
 Ecological Economics.
 In Review.

 [3][3] <strong>Ross, C.T.</strong>, Richerson, P.J., and Rogers, D. (2013).
 Mechanisms of cultural change and the transition to sustainability.
-In<em>Global Environmental Change: The Handbook of Global Environmental Pollution.
+In Global Environmental Change: The Handbook of Global Environmental Pollution.

 [4][4] <strong>Ross, C.T. </strong>(2015).
 A Multi-Level Bayesian Analysis of Racial Bias in Police Shootings at the County-Level in the United States, 2011-2014.
 PLOS One.
 In Review.